theme-next/hexo-filter-optimize/README.md

     inlines:
     excludes:
   js:
+    # minify all js files
+    minify: false
-    # bundle loaded js file into the one
+    # bundle loaded js files into one
     bundle: true
     excludes:
   # set the priority of this plugin,
-  # lower means it will be executed first, default is 10
+  # lower means it will be executed first, default of Hexo is 10
   priority: 12
 ```